North Bay Challenger Little League: Welcome

 Like us on Facebook: https://www.facebook.com/North Bay Challenger

-2018 SEASON - The dates are Sundays April through June at Mark West Fields, more details to come.
+2018 SEASON - The dates are Sundays April through June at Mark West Fields.

 (All Sundays except Easter, Mother's Day, and Memorial Weekend)

 We supply all the necessary equipment (bats, baseballs, batting helmets).
 If you have a baseball glove, you can use it.
 If you need to borrow a glove, we have those too.
 Baseball cleats are not allowed, so no need to buy those.
 Baseball pants are fine, but not required.
 Every player, coach, and buddy will receive a uniform shirt and hat.